Philips SHP9500 Cup Caps

 thingiverse

-These are cups specially designed for the Philips SHP9500 headphones to turn them from open to closed headphones whenever you want!
-While the sound signature does change a bit, and the soundstage will shrink [as you would expect if they suddenly became closed] - they still sound good - and isolation is much better.
-The process I used to dampen my cups was... coat / paint the inside of the cup with plasti-dip put a layer of sound-deadoning [or melamine] foam in the bottom. cover the foam with a thin layer of cotton [aprox 1 cotton ball pulled apart]. cut out and glue a layer of felt around the outside. place a small (5-10mm^2) piece of electrical tape as a treble reflector on the inside middle of the felt before gluing (or on the outside if you want to experiment).
-Adhere the retention rings to the outer rings of the headphone cups by the method of your choosing.
-I am not responsible for any damage you do to your headphones while attempting to apply or use this mod.
-Print Settings Rafts: Doesn't Matter Supports: Yes Resolution: .2-.3 Infill: 10-30% Notes: Suggestions: print the retention rings with support material, while support material is optional for the cups. making the cups taller / larger will give you more room for dampening, but also increase the size (duh) and make them less aesthetically pleasing.
-These could be modified to also work on other open headphones. the retention ring could be made taller and then use larger clips on the cups - this makes it easier to install and remove the cups and makes them more durable - but also makes the retention ring much more noticeable in daily use.
-Post-Printing After you finish printing these [a pair of each]...
-Finish the cups by damping them to your preference [see intro] adhere the retention ring to the headphones as desired. insert cups and twist clockwise to lock into place.
+These are special cups made specifically for the Philips SHP9500 headphones, designed to convert them from open to closed headphones at will!
+While the sound signature does change a bit, and the soundstage will shrink significantly - they still sound great - and isolation is greatly improved.
+To dampen my cups I employed a specific process: First, I coated / painted the inside of the cup with plasti-dip to seal any sound leaks.
+Then I added a layer of sound-deadening foam at the bottom, covered it with a thin layer of cotton, about 1-2 pulled apart cotton balls should be enough.
+Next, I cut out and glued a layer of felt around the outside of each cup for added protection and durability.
+For the sake of experimentation, I placed a small piece of electrical tape (about 5-10mm^2) as a treble reflector inside the middle of the felt before gluing it in place.
+Finally, I attached the retention rings to the outer rings of the headphone cups using my preferred method - note that attempting to apply or use this modification may cause damage to your headphones, and you assume full responsibility.
+Here are the Print Settings I used: Rafts: Don't worry about it Supports: Yes Resolution: Set to 0.2-0.3 for optimal results Infill: Choose a density of 10-30% Notes: * Consider printing the retention rings with support material - it's optional, but might be helpful * Making the cups taller or larger will give you more space to add damping materials, but may increase their size and make them less aesthetically pleasing * These mods could be adapted to work on other open headphones as well * Another option is to make the retention ring taller, then use larger clips on the cups - this makes it easier to install and remove them, but also increases visibility After printing your custom cups and retention rings: Finish the cups by dampening them to your desired level [refer to my initial instructions] Attach the retention ring to the headphones as you prefer Insert the cups and twist them clockwise to lock into place

 Download Model from thingiverse